Miami Vice

 What is the origin of the Miami Vice cocktail?

-What type of glass is best for serving a Miami Vice?
+What type of rum works best for the Miami Vice?